HagOrMan/Tutorials/BashAliases.md

 ## Put It All Together
 Let's start by talking about how to make your aliases available in case you already have some ideas.
 If you want inspiration, you can skip to my aliases [here](#templates-to-help-you-get-started).

-1. I recommend separating your aliases into clearly defined files such as [`git.bashrc`](./helper-files/bash/git.bashrc) (for all git-related aliases) since it's easier to manage
+1. I recommend separating your aliases into clearly defined files such as [`git.bashrc`](./helper-files/bash/git.bashrc) (for all git-related aliases) since it is easier to manage and more portable
 2. Once you have an alias file ready, take your `.bashrc` file at the home (`~/`) directory, and for each alias file add lines to `~/.bashrc` such as
 ```bash
 source ~/git.bashrc